Timothy C. Hain, MD • Page last modified: March 8, 2021

 There are two common variants of episodic ataxia syndrome, called EA1 and EA2, as well as a number of other miscellaneous conditions that have episodic ataxia as a common feature.
 Many of these syndromes also have other associated neurologic symptoms such as movement disorders, muscular problems, or headache.
 More information about inherited ataxia is found here.

 The episodic ataxias are very rare.
-In our clinic database of dizzy patients, containing roughly 12,000 distinct patients with dizziness, we have only 23 patients diagnosed as "episodic ataxia".
+In our clinic database of mainly adult dizzy patients, containing roughly 12,000 distinct patients with dizziness, we have only 23 patients diagnosed as "episodic ataxia".

 In 1946, Parker described a familial ataxia characterized by attacks of generalized cerebellar ataxia beginning in the 3rd and 4th decade.
 Vertigo is infrequent and both the trunk and extremities are ataxic.
 Diplopia and slurring of speech can occur.
 Acetazolamide was found to prevent episodic ataxia by Griggs et al in one family, and this medication has also subsequently been found to be useful in both variants (see following as well as this link)